-Kale is also a great source of calcium, magnesium and other trace minerals, vitamin A, vitamin K and folate along with many other nutrients.
+Kale is also a great source of calcium, magnesium, and other trace minerals, vitamin A, vitamin K, and folate along with many other nutrients.
+However, with all of these benefits, eating too much kale can cause thyroid issues.
+There are many other greens, just as delicious and nutritious for you to include in your diet so plan to rotate your greens.

-I like combining kale with nuts or seeds – especially almonds or sesame seeds which, like kale, are also high in calcium giving me a great mineral-rich, nutrient dense dish.
+I like combining kale with nuts or seeds – especially almonds or sesame seeds which, like kale, are also high in calcium giving me a great mineral-rich, nutrient dense salad

 - 1 tablespoon apple cider vinegar